-The engine coolant heater cord is located on the driver's side of the engine compartment, near the power steering fluid reservoir.
+The cord for the engine coolant heater is located on the driver's side of the engine compartment and is attached to the hose for the power steering reservoir.

 3. Plug it into a normal, grounded 110-volt AC outlet.